 Tehran > Shiraz > Javarg Village > Sepidan > Isfahan > Abyaneh > Kashan

-In this tour you can get familiar with two different cultures at the same time, simple rural life next to nomadic life in Sepidan.
+In this tour, you can get familiar with two different cultures at the same time, simple rural life next to nomadic life in Sepidan.

 Day 1: Tehran

-Arrival at international airport of Tehran.
+Arrive at the international airport of Tehran.
 Transfer to hotel.
-Half day tour of Tehran to visit National museum to be familiar with Iranian history in a quick visit.
+Half-day tour of Tehran to visit National museum to be familiar with Iranian history in a quick visit.